kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 	- 5x Strength (-250 credits)
 	- 5x Stamina (-250 credits)
 	- 11x Battle Stim (-1100 credits)
- 	- Enough Medpacs to get you back to 30 (this may be changed later) <br>
+ 	- Medpacs, if <10 buy enough to get to 20 total, if >20 don't buy any. <br>

 4. **1B-8D**; Onderon <br>
 	During Onderon 1 we will come across 1B-8D in part of the quest 'A Doctor's Alibi', we talk to this droid merchant for the quest and then once again in order to enter the shop screen with it.
 Here we will first of all buy 1 of our 4 needed HK parts for repairing HK-47: